manasvishal/hackathon_umassd/README.md

 # Milestones
 * Download the dataset and process it mentioning any problematic entries.
 * Build and validate your models.
 * Use your model to answer questions.
-Some example questions(but not limited to) could be:
-    * When is the next lockdown going to be?
-    * What did we learn from this pandemic
-    * Predict the number of cases/deaths in the next 10 days given the future pandemic follows the same trend as the NYT dataset.
-    * Come up with a visualization to present to your supervisor to assess the lockdown date.
-    * How early can your model predict the future cases?
 * Explain how you validate your model
 * Bonus task : use the county level data to predict a regional lockdown